 - You know whether you are going to use archiving as part of your versioning workflow.

 - You have a set schedule for compressing the geodatabase.

 Register data as versioned

-When a table or feature class is registered as versioned (traditional), two tables are created in the database: an adds and a deletes table.
+When a table or feature class is registered as versioned, two additional tables are created in the database: an adds and a deletes table.
 These two tables track the edits made to the table or feature class.
-For each table or feature class you register as versioned, a new set of these tables is created.
-When you register a feature dataset as versioned, an adds and a deletes table is created for each of the feature classes and table in the feature dataset.
+For each dataset that is versioned, a new set of these tables is created.
+When you register a feature dataset as versioned, an adds and a deletes table is created for each of the feature classes in the feature dataset.

 To register data as versioned, you must be the data owner.

 Create additional versions and grant access to them